liyi5895/collaborative-editor/memory-bank/activeContext.md

 The Collaborative Editor project is currently focused on implementing the core functionality of the application, including:

 1. **Document Editor Implementation**: Building a rich text editor using Slate.js with formatting options and real-time updates.
-2. **AI Assistant Integration**: Implementing the AI assistant using LangChain and LangGraph for document analysis and suggestions.
+2. **AI Assistant Integration**: Implementing the AI assistant using LangChain and LangGraph with real LLM models via OpenRouter API.
-3. **Chat Interface**: Creating a chat interface for users to communicate with the AI assistant.
+3. **Chat Interface**: Creating a chat interface for users to communicate with the AI assistant, including model selection.
 4. **Document Management**: Implementing document creation, editing, and version history.

 ## Recent Changes